 And don’t be shy about getting involved with the revenue side of things.
 For those looking to launch new businesses or provide enhanced services, automation can help them quickly create and launch offerings that delight customers, scale with ease, and operate flexibly and profitably.
 Teach colleagues what’s possible—and show them how adopting an automation first mindset can unleash a flood of new possibilities and enhanced revenues.

 These are just a few ideas to expand your thinking and, possibly, reorder some of your priorities.
 Automation is transformative technology that can have an outsized impact all over your enterprise.
-Make sure your 2022 automation agenda is big and bold and strategic enough to make it happen.
-And don’t forget to join us at UiPath Live on January 26, 2022, for additional perspectives and practical advice.
+Make sure your annual automation agenda is big and bold and strategic enough to make it happen.

 Sign up today and we'll email you the newest articles every week.